Markivanarcega01/Markivanarcega01/README.md

 - Facebook : https://www.facebook.com/markivan01

 Project Staff (July 2024 - June 2025) at University of the Philippines Open University (UPOU)
- - Developing a web extension that identifies gender-bias words
+ - Developed a web extension that identifies gender-bias words
- - Developing a webpage that takes a .docx file and highlight the gender-bias words
+ - Developed a webpage that takes a .docx file and highlight the gender-bias words

 <h1 style="bold">Tech Stack</h1>